HaoWeiHe/Multi-label-classification/README.md

 Multi-label-classificationis a project for toxic comment classification.(Take kaggle toxic-comment-classification-challenge as our dataset).
 In this repository we will expore different model options to solve multi-label problem using static word embedding and contextual word representation in different models.

 # Problem Description
 You’re challenged to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate better than Perspective’s current models.
 You’ll be using a dataset of comments from Wikipedia’s talk page edits.
-Improvements to the current model will hopefully help online discussion become more productive and respectful. [challenge] https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge
+Improvements to the current model will hopefully help online discussion become more productive and respectful.  [refere] https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/

 ### Different between multi-label and multi-class
 <div align="center">